 The course description summarizes the purpose and key topical areas of the course, and includes special requirements if they exist.
 It indicates the mode of instruction, such as lecture and/or laboratory; if no mode is indicated, the course is supervised independent study.
 If a course can be taken more than once for credit, the description will indicate that either major credit or total credit is limited to a specified number of units.
 Some course descriptions end with information about whether the course was "formerly" another course or whether the course is cross-listed.
 A cross-listed course is the same course offered within multiple subject areas, MCRO/WVIT 301 Wine Microbiology for example.

 DATA 301.
 Introduction to Data Science.
 4 units

 Introduction to the field of data science and the workflow of a data scientist.
 Types of data (tabular, textual, sparse, structured, temporal, geospatial), basic data management and manipulation, simple summaries, and visualization.
+Course may be offered in classroom-based, online, or hybrid format.
 3 lectures, 1 laboratory.

 DATA 451.
 Data Science Capstone I. 2 units